ericguan04/semaforr_ros2/src/social_context/social_context/pose_estimation/README.md

 ## Testing Setup

 The following instructions are for **testing the pose estimation system with static images**.
-In actual use, the pose nodes will receive live camera data from actual camera nodes.
+In production, the OpenPose node will receive live camera data from actual camera nodes.

 ### 1. Prepare Test Data (Testing Only)
 Download images from the [MPII Human Pose Dataset](http://human-pose.mpi-inf.mpg.de/) and place them in the test images directory: